-Further controls that may apply SECTION B PART 14 - Urban Precinct and Sites

-- 1 To ensure development is consistent with the desired future landscape and built character of the area. - 2 To protect and improve the tree canopy within Kuring-gai. - 3 To provide viable deep soil landscaping within developments and between residential developments on neighbouring sites. - 4 To minimise impervious surfaces that generate stormwater runoff. - 5 To provide adequate spaces between buildings for common areas that support quality gardens around the building.
+7 A

-1 The site coverage may be up to a maximum of 30% of the site area, provided that the deep soil landscaping requirements in Section A Part 7A.6 Deep Soil Landscaping can be met.
+Further controls that may apply SECTION A PART 1B - Dictionary SECTION B PART 14 - Urban Precinct and Sites Objectives Controls 1 To ensure development consistent with the des future landscape and b s1The site coverage may be up to a maximum of 30% of the site areaadprovided that the deep soil landscaping requirements in Section AadPart 7A.6 Deep Soil Landscaping can be met. character of the area.
 Note: Site coverage is not the inverse of deep soil landscaping.
 Refer to Part 1B Dictionary for clarification of site coverage.

-Note: Certain sites in B2 and B4 zones have reduced maximum site coverage.
+2 To protect and improve tree canopy within Ku- ring-gai.
+Note: Certain sites in E1 and MU1 zones have reduced maximum site coverage.
 Refer to Section B Part 14 Urban Precincts and Sites.

-Where a site incorporates an access handle/s, the site coverage is not to exceed 30% of the total site area less 30% of the access handle/s (refer to Figure 7A.5-1).
+3 To provide viable deep soil landscaping within developments and between residential developments on 2 Where a site incorporates an access handle/s, the site coverage is not to exceed 30% of the total site area less 30% of the access handle/s (refer to Figure 7A.5-1).
 Note: The definition of 'site coverage' uses a calculation of the 'site area'.
-'Site area in KLEP (Local Centres) 2015 states in part:

-'...does not include the area of any land on which development is not permitted to be carried out under this Plan.'.
+'Site area in KLEP states in part: 1 To minimize imperview does not include the area of any land on which development is not permitted to be carried out under this Plan.' surfaces that generate stormwater runoff.
+5 To provide adequate spaces between buildir for common areas that s support quality gardens around the building.
+Bm 2 Am 2

-Maximum site coverage = $[(A+B) \times 30\%]m^2 - (B \times 30\%)m^2$ Note: This is equivalent to $[A \times 30\%]m^2$
+Maximum site coverage = [(A+B) x 30%]m2 - (B x 30%)m2 Note: This is equivalent to [A x 30%]m2

-Figure 7A.5-1:

-Site coverage controls for Residential Flat Buildings
+Figure 7A.5-1: Site coverage controls for Residential Flat Buildings